projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 A new AML file ``DMAR.aml`` is created.

 There are many ACPI tables in the system, linked together via table pointers.
-In all ACPI-compatible system, the OS can enumerate all needed tables starting with the Root System Description Pointer (RSDP) provided at a known place in the system low address space, and pointing to  an XSDT (Extended System Description Table).
-The following picture shows a typical ACPI table layout in an Intel APL platform:
+In all ACPI-compatible systems, the OS can enumerate all needed tables starting with the Root System Description Pointer (RSDP) provided at a known place in the system low address space, and pointing to  an XSDT (Extended System Description Table).
+The following picture shows a typical ACPI table layout in an Apollo Lake platform:

 .. figure:: images/dm-image36.png
    :align: center

-   Typical ACPI table layout on Intel APL platform
+   Typical ACPI Table Layout on Apollo Lake Platform

 ACPI Virtualization
 ===================

-Most modern OSes requires ACPI, so we need ACPI virtualization to emulate one ACPI-capable virtual platform for guest OS.
-To achieve this, there are two options, depending on the way to abstract physical device and ACPI resources: Partitioning and Emulation.
+Most modern OSes require ACPI, so we need ACPI virtualization to emulate one ACPI-capable virtual platform for a guest OS.
+To achieve this, there are two options, depending on the method used to abstract the physical device and ACPI resources: Partitioning and Emulation.

 ACPI Partitioning
 -----------------